 Anyway, that’s the idea — either find something very odd or beyond your experience, or gather together a few things that don’t seem to have anything in common, and let the oddity, the newness, the juxtaposition work on you.
 Get yourself out of your rut and into some new sensibility.
 Catherine — Thanks for spawning this section. /RB

 Show up at Readings, and Read

 Writing is only the beginning.
-Sharing the written work and internalizing the critiques and making changes and improvements also is not the end.
-You need to road test your work.
+Sharing the written work and internalizing the critiques and making changes and improvements also are just stops along the way, not the journey’s end.
+You need to truly road test your work.
 This means standing in front of people and singing it out and listening.
 Do they laugh in the right places?
 Do they sigh when they should?
 Is there that moment of awed silence at the end before they burst into applause?

 Don’t necessarily give up on a poem after one reading, because some audiences just seem to have a collective stick up their asses.
 But if a poem is received with indifference by two or three audiences, then either junk it or send it back to the shop for an overhaul; there is something wrong with it.
 Remember, the whole purpose of writing is to communicate.
 If that isn’t happening, then the poem doesn’t work.